How Does Magma Form? (Composition)

 Magma Formation

 The pressure tends to inhibit the melting of the asthenosphere.
 The asthenosphere moves up into this lower-pressure region.
-It’s still hot, which a temperature is 1300 Celsius or higher.
+It’s still hot, with a temperature of 1300 Celsius or higher.

 Magma can lose heat simply by being erupted onto the earth’s surface.
 Magma will contact the atmosphere or the oceans when it erupts onto the earth’s surface.
 In both cases, hot magma comes into contact with something quite cold.

 It means lava will quickly lose heat to the atmosphere or the oceans through conduction and radiation.
-Magma will cool down very fast and solidify to give solid volcanic rock.
+Magma will cool down very fast and solidify to form solid volcanic rock.

 How does nature create magma?
 Nature makes magma in three different ways.